Aircoookie/WLED/readme.md

   <a href="https://github.com/Aircoookie/WLED-App"><img src="https://img.shields.io/badge/app-wled-blue.svg?style=flat-square"></a>
   </p>

-## Welcome to my project WLED!
+# 👋 Welcome to my project WLED!

-A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs!
+A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs or also SPI based chipsets like the WS2801!

-### Features:
+## ⚙️ Features:
 - WS2812FX library integrated for over 100 special effects
 - FastLED noise effects and 50 palettes
 - Modern UI with color, effect and segment controls